Andrew Shaw (ice hockey)

 Andrew Shaw (born July 20, 1991) is a Canadian former professional ice hockey player.
-He was selected by the Chicago Blackhawks in the fifth round (139th overall) of the 2011 NHL Entry Draft.
-During his 10-season NHL career, Shaw played for the Blackhawks and the Montreal Canadiens.
-He is a two-time Stanley Cup champion with the Blackhawks (2013 and 2015).
-Shaw ended his playing career in 2021 after suffering multiple concussions.
+He was selected in the fifth round, 139th overall, by the Chicago Blackhawks of the National Hockey League (NHL) in the 2011 NHL Entry Draft and is a two-time Stanley Cup champion with the Blackhawks (2013 and 2015).
+Shaw also played for the Montreal Canadiens prior to the end of his career in 2021 due to suffering multiple concussions.

 Early life

 Shaw grew up in Belleville, Ontario.
-When he was growing up many, including his own family, believed his younger brother Jason had the best shot at the NHL.
-Jason was previously a player in the Ontario Hockey League, and last played for the University of Ontario Institute of Technology.
-Shaw also has an older brother named Josh and older sister named Alex.
+He has three siblings.
+When he was growing up, many, including his own family, believed his younger brother had a better chance of making the NHL.